 ARTICLE 11.
-To see if the Town will vote to amend the Zoning Map of the Town, as it is established and referenced in Article III, Section 205-6 (Zoning Map) to change the zoning for three parcels with frontage on Overlook Road (Tax Map 89, Parcels 8, 8.1 & 8.2) from Industrial-I to Residential-I.
+Voted to amend the Zoning Map of the Town, as it is established and referenced in Article III, Section 205-6 (Zoning Map) to change the zoning for three parcels with frontage on Overlook Road (Tax Map 89, Parcels 8, 8.1 & 8.2) from Industrial-I to Residential-I.